teja2728/prepmate2/README.md

 3. Set up Google Gemini API key
 4. Configure CORS for production domain

+### CI/CD Environment Variables
+Set these in your deployment provider (e.g., Vercel → Project Settings → Environment Variables):

+- `REACT_APP_URL`
+  - Leave empty for same-origin (recommended on Vercel where frontend and API Functions share a domain)
+  - Or set to your API base URL (e.g., `https://api.myapp.com`) if frontend and backend are on different domains
+- `BACKEND_URL`
+  - Public URL of your backend (e.g., `https://myapp.vercel.app` or `https://api.myapp.com`)
+  - Optional utility for server-side link generation/logging
+- `FRONTEND_URL`
+  - The exact frontend origin allowed by CORS (e.g., `https://myapp.vercel.app` or `https://myapp.com`)
+  - If multiple origins, consider a comma-separated list and custom CORS logic

 ### Build and Deploy
 ```bash
 # Build frontend